quii/learn-go-with-tests/revisiting-arrays-and-slices-with-generics.md

 }
 ```

-Reduce captures the _essence_ of the pattern, it's a function that takes a collection and a combining function, and returns a single value.
+Reduce captures the _essence_ of the pattern, it's a function that takes a collection, an initial value and a combining function, and returns a single value.
 There's no messy distractions around concrete types.

 If you understand generics syntax, you should have no problem understanding what this function does.
 By using the recognised term `Reduce`, programmers from other languages understand the intent too.

 ### The usage